stewones/chatness/content/en/setup/install.md

 category: Setup
 ---

-Once [downloaded](/setup/app-download) you can extract files, cd to the root folder and do the following steps.
+Once [downloaded](/setup/app-download) you can extract files, cd to the project root folder and do the following steps.

-> The root folder is the one containing files like `package.json`, `angular.json` and `capacitor.config.json`.
-Once you extract the zip, just cd to `chatness-app-x.y.z/chatness`.
-Everything asked you to execute in this docs from now on will require your current working directory to be the project root.
+> The project root folder is the one containing files like `package.json`, `angular.json` and `capacitor.config.json`.
+Once you extract the zip, just cd to `chatness-app-x.y.z`.
+Everything asked you to execute from now on will require your current working directory to be this folder.

 <alert>